 Graduate Degrees + Admission

 Ph.D. candidates are required to pass written examinations in classical and modern physics (the preliminary exams), which are offered at the beginning of each semester.
-Over 98% of incoming students complete this requirement by the end of their second year.

 After completing their preliminary exams, students are encouraged to establish connections with a research group as soon as possible.
 The Physics Department at Berkeley is large, with diverse faculty interests that span the full spectrum of modern physics.
 Associations with the Lawrence Berkeley National Laboratory and opportunities to participate in research at the Space Sciences Laboratory, the Molecular Design Institute, or with faculty in related departments on campus further expand the range of possibilities for graduate research.
 Nationally-ranked programs at Berkeley such as Astronomy, Molecular and Cell Biology, Chemistry, Chemical Engineering, Electrical Engineering, and Mathematics are also important resources for our students.

 We believe in making the department a pleasant and productive place for students, faculty, and staff, a task made easier by the physical beauty and cultural richness of the San Francisco Bay Area.
-Weekly colloquia, over a dozen specialized weekly seminars, and a daily department tea create an exciting, friendly, intellectual environment, and provide opportunities for students to interact with distinguished visitors from other laboratories and institutions throughout the world.
+Weekly colloquia, over a dozen specialized weekly seminars, and a weekly department tea create an exciting, friendly, intellectual environment, and provide opportunities for students to interact with distinguished visitors from other laboratories and institutions throughout the world.
 Annual social events include the department picnic and holiday party.